How patient data is protected

 - CPRD can assist in finding patients by supplying a GP with the pseudonyms of their patients who have been flagged as being potentially suitable from a CPRD database search

-- The GP uses the pseudonym supplied by CPRD to identify the patient.
+- The GP uses the pseudonym supplied by CPRD to identify the patient within their own systems.
 The GP then reviews the medical record of their patient to decide if they could be eligible for the trial

 - The GP then contacts their suitable patients to let them know about the opportunity to take part in a trial that they may benefit from